tkennon/clifromyaml/README.md

 # (required).
 app: example
 # Declares the top level command (required).
 Commands consist of arguments,
 # variadic arguments, flags, and sub-commands.
-A command may declare either a of
+A command may declare either
-# subcommands, or a combination of args, vargs, and flags.
+# further subcommands, or a combination of args, vargs, and flags.
 run:
   # The help string for the command.
 Will be printed whenever the user asks for
   # help through the automatically generated -h or --help flags.